 - to estimate the leaf area infected by fungal pathogens

-- to identify all fungal species found on the TSP trees, using morphological and molecular approaches
+- to identify all fungal species found on the trees and shrubs using morphological and molecular approaches

-- to monitor pathogen load and fungal species richness under different crown interaction points of TSPs and to relate these patterns to microclimate
+- to monitor pathogen load and fungal species richness under different crown interaction points and to relate these patterns to microclimate

-- to study the effect of pathogen load on tree productivity
+- to study the effect of pathogen load on tree and shrub productivity

 - to study the temporal course of fungal species composition, in parallel with the leaf chemical composition